 1. University of Takshashila and Nalanda

 Takshashila was the first university in the world.
 The university flourished in the kingdom of Gandhar from 600BC to 500AD.
 At one time, more than 10,000 students from Greek, Syria, China and Babylon studied in the University.
-68 subjects including Vedas, philosophy, medicine, politics, astronomy, warfare, dance, mathematics were taught in this institution.
+In adition, 68 subjects including Vedas, philosophy, medicine, politics, astronomy, warfare, dance, mathematics were taught in this institution.
 The legendary scholars like Kautilya, Vishnu Sharma, Panini and Jivak were the glory of the university.

 Nalanda University was one of the most illustrious learning centres of India.
 The university was built in the 5th century by the emperor Kumargupta in Bihar.
 It was devoted to Buddhist studies but subjects like fine arts, astronomy, politics, the art of war and medicine were taught.